petterjuan/Valentina-Montero/README.md

 # Firebase (for Firestore leads & logs)
 # A base64-encoded JSON string of your Firebase service account key
 FIREBASE_SERVICE_ACCOUNT_KEY=

+# Google AI (Genkit & Vertex AI)
+# This key is required for Genkit to authenticate with Google's AI services.
+GEMINI_API_KEY=

 # Stripe (for payments)
 STRIPE_SECRET_KEY=